Timeline in Photographs

 • 1 SBA (skilled birthing attendant)

 • 1 laboratory technician

 • 1 Dentist (2 days in a week)

 Over 32,000 thousand remote Himalayan community people will be benefiting from this project.
 This health post will serve the following areas:

 - Basa with population of 7000 people

 We are supporting The Small World as the lead on this project.
 They are gaining further support from the local community, the local government and other international charity organizations.
 We also invite volunteers from Nepal and beyond to support this project.
 If you are interested in volunteering to assist at the health post, please email Sonam Sherpa at Sonam@thesmallworld.org.

-Help contribute towards The Small World USA’s fund for the $40k construction of a safe and sustainable community health center in Phuleli by donating today.
+Help contribute towards The Small World USA’s fund for the last $30k to finish construction of this safe and sustainable community health center in Phuleli by donating today.